 I served this Mexican chicken several times to friends and family and got millions of compliments for it.
 It’s that good!
-You can serve this chicken with a bowl of plain or fried rice, or wrapped in a warmed up tortilla.
+You can serve this chicken with a bowl of plain or fried rice, or wrapped in a heated up tortilla.

 This recipe uses Mexican oregano, which lends the chicken its citrusy flavor.
-It’s quite different from regular, Mediterranean oregano.
+It’s quite different from regular Mediterranean oregano.

-I buy Mexican oregano from a local Latin American grocery store, though I suspect it can be found in some supermarkets in ethnic foods section.
+I buy Mexican oregano from a local Latin American grocery store, though I suspect it can be found in some supermarkets in the ethnic foods section.
 If you can’t find it locally, you can buy Mexican oregano from Amazon.
 If you need a substitute, use dried marjoram or dried verbena.
 Both have very similar citrusy, floral notes.

 Adding one fresh jalapeno pepper will make the chicken moderately spicy.
 If you want more heat, add another one.
 If you are after mild spiciness, slice the jalapeno pepper and soak in water for a couple of hours before cooking.